AndrewCromar/websites/README.md

 - [ ] Add a link for Juicy Player Controller to the github.
 - [ ] Update the trio productions songs and their covers.
 - [x] Add Grandma's Weekly Newspaper website.
+- [ ] Make a new theme system/ maybe a command line.